FailAcademy/learning/wdp-toronto/_slides/week-03/02-gulp.md

 # Agenda

 1. Introduce Node.js and npm
-1. Introduce and install Gulp
+2. Introduce and install Gulp
-1. Set up Gulp in your project
+3. Set up Gulp in your project
-1. Create named tasks
+4. Create named tasks
-1. Add ESLint to our project
+5. Add ESLint to our project

+???

+GET EVERYONE TO MAKE A COMMIT BEFORE THE LESSON!

+* Frame the lesson before you start!
+Why do we need Gulp, what will we use it for?
+* Writing Sass, minifying code, check for style errors in our code, and magically reloading our browser!
+* To use Gulp we, will need to install, because we need to be able to execute JS on our computers, not just in our browsers
+* Emphasize that the whole point of the day is to write JS that won't actually run in the browser in our Instanews project...
+* Gulp will be our little JS robot for doing on tasks on our website (while we develop) that we don't want to waste time doing on our (or that aren't feasible for us to do on our own)

 ---